imagej/imagej.github.io/pages/Development_Lifecycle.md

   - """Unstable."""
 Changes to unstable or experimental components still in their "incubation" period of development (i.e., versioned at 0.x), since there is no promise of backwards compatibility.
   - """Unsupported."""
 Changes to "unsupported" components which make no guarantee of backwards compatibility.

 Lastly, keep in mind that SciJava favors the [release early, release often](RERO "wikilink") style of development, to maximize iterations of community feedback.
-Just because a change makes it to the master branch, does not mean it is set in stone: if a problem is later found, the change can be amended or reverted as quickly as it was added—easy come, easy go.' %}
+Just because a change makes it to the master branch, does not mean it is set in stone: if a problem is later found, the change can be amended or reverted as quickly as it was added—easy come, easy go. ' %}

 ## Phase 1: In development